top of page

 Depending on the resources used to generate electricity, electrification can reduce carbon dioxide (CO₂) emissions from the transportation, building, and industrial sectors.
 Addressing emissions from these sectors is critical to decarbonizing the economy and, ultimately, mitigating the impacts of climate change.
 Our team aims to develop the electrification of transportation applications, which includes EV/aerospace motor control, wireless power transfer, dc-dc converter, etc. The final achievement for our team is to create the high-efficient, renewable, sustainable energy that can fully replace fossil fuels (coal, oil, and natural gas)

-Currently, I am exploring state-of-the-art techniques in the power electronics and drive control.
+Since 2025, I am an Associate Professor/Senior Lecturer at the Department of Electronic and Electrical Engineering, University of Strathclyde, exploring state -of-the-art techniques in the power electronics and machine drive control.
 If you have any thoughts/interests, please contact me via E-mail.

 _DSC4697.jpg